lucidworks/web-v2-remote-support/k8s/README.md

 # Selenium Grid Hub Setup

-This repository contains configurations for running a Selenium Grid Hub with Chrome nodes in both Kubernetes environments.
+This repository contains configurations for running a Selenium Grid Hub with Chrome nodes in Kubernetes environments.

 ## Overview